-2. Options for Schools Operating Accredited Summer School Sites
+2. Options for Schools Operating Accredited Summer School Sites a Extend the NSLP/SBP/ASSP.

-A school site operating an accredited summer school as defined in Oklahoma Statute 210:35-15-2, after the regular school year has concluded, has TWO options in continuing to feed its students during the summer months:
+A school site operating an accredited summer school as defined in Oklahoma Statute 210:35-15-2, after the regular school year has concluded, has THREE options in continuing to feed its students during the summer months: